-With the New Year behind us, now is the perfect time to rethink, rewire, reverse, and reevaluate the way you sell cars.
-In order to solve dealerships operations problems, you have to change how you approach the ball.
-It’s once again time to disrupt the game and attack from a new angle.
+I believe it's time to take a step back and rethink, rewire, reverse, and reevaluate the way we sell cars today.
+In order to solve the problems dealerships face when it comes to their operations and overall sales performance, we have to change how we approach the ball.
+Once again, it's time to disrupt the game and attack from a new angle.

 Vendors, dealers, agencies, digital advertisers, partners, and OEMs all have the same end goal - to sell more cars and gain more customers.
 The dealerships and the experiences customers have at those dealerships determine whether or not people buy cars - so dealer support is what it's all about.

 The car business is in desperate need of a complete paradigm shift.
 Revolution starts with forgetting everything you think you know and making decisions based on facts and a scientific approach.

 Thomas Kuhn is an American physicist and philosopher regarded by Stanford as one of the most influential philosophers of the 20th century, if not the single most influential.
 The University of California, Berkeley, credits Kuhn for the defining paradigm shifts and the idea of scientific revolution as one in the same.